U.S. Treasury's Mnuchin says airline aid "next big thing" to be rolled out

-U.S. Treasury Secretary Steven Mnuchin said on Thursday that aid for airlines will be the "next big thing" to be rolled out after the Federal Reserve announced new lending backstops for mid-size companies and municipal bonds.
+U.S. Treasury Secretary Steven Mnuchin said on Thursday that aid for airlines will be the "next big thing" to be rolled out after the Federal Reserve announced new lending backstops for smaller and midsize companies and municipal bonds.
 Mnuchin, speaking on CNBC, said he will update President Donald Trump on negotiations with airlines on Thursday afternoon.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)